 If you have received a diagnosis of either dementia or MCI, you may wish to address personal matters, such as making a will or putting in place an enduring Power of Attorney, as soon as possible.
 Perhaps you, or your family and friends, worry about whether you have the necessary mental capacity to follow legal advice and take decisions.

 It is possible that your worries are unfounded, and a chat with your GP may confirm this.
 You may also wish to access further support through Alzheimer’s Research UK.

 The Mental Capacity Act 2005 protects people who may no longer be able to take certain independent decisions.
 It starts from the premise that everyone is assumed to have mental capacity.
 You will not be treated as unable to make your own decisions unless all practical steps to help you do so have been exhausted.

 Taking an unwise decision is not, in itself, sufficient for you to be treated as lacking mental capacity.
 If it is necessary for acts to be done, or decisions made, on your behalf, they must be done or made in your best interests.
 Additionally, there must not be any less restrictive way of achieving the same result.

 What We Can Do To Help

-Four of our solicitors, Christopher Furbey, Philip Walsh, Noreen Doherty and Shane Flannery, have recently undertaken specific training to become “Dementia Friends”.
+Four of our Wills & Probate Solicitors, Christopher Furbey, Philip Walsh, Noreen Doherty and Shane Flannery, have recently undertaken specific training to become “Dementia Friends”.
 We would be only too pleased to answer any questions you may have and, if you wish, help you put in place any necessary legal measures.
 This might include making a will, living will or lifetime bequest, putting in place an enduring Power of Attorney, preserving your assets in the event of you needing nursing or residential care.